BabylonJS/OldDocumentationSite/content/babylon101/babylon101/Particles.md

 As the GPUParticleSystem and the ParticleSystem share almost all their API, it is easy to switch from one to another if WebGL2 is not supported.
 But keep in mind that the CPU cannot animate as much particles as the GPU can.
 So you will probably have to reduce the capacity of your system in not using the GPU.

-Also custom effect and custom functions are not supported for now due to the inner nature of the GPU particles.
+Following features are not supported by GPU particles due to their inner nature:
+- Custom effects
+- Animation sheets
+- disposeOnStop

 You can find a complete demo here: https://www.babylonjs-playground.com/#PU4WYI#4

+### Stopping a GPU particle system
+When calling `system.stop()` on a `GPUParticleSystem` object, you will force the system to stop generating new particles.
+But particles will still be rendered even if not visible.

+To completely stop a `GPUParticleSystem`, you have to call `dispose()` on it.

 ## Next step
 ParticleSystems are very powerful and versatile tools that can help bring realness and movement to your scenes.
 Don’t hesitate to use them as they are not resource-intensive.